AIwithAneesha/Conversational_chatbot/README.md

 Methods used

-1. Text is classified using OpenAI Chain(create_tagging_chain) into  "doctor","mental","therapy" ,"anxious","depressed","hurt","stress",'addiction', "weather related","Remainder","Play a video","Play a game","Play a music","Tell a joke", "general knowledge question"
+1. Text is classified using OpenAI Chain(create_tagging_chain) into  "mental","therapy" ,"anxious","depressed","hurt","stress",'addiction', "weather related","Remainder","Play a video","Play a game","Play a music","Tell a joke", "general knowledge question"

 2. If classified into "doctor","mental","therapy" ,"anxious","depressed","hurt","stress",'addiction', using the LLMChain and Huggingface API